The Registrar's Office is happy to help you plan how to complete the required Swarthmore forms you will need to apply to transfer out.

 The Transfer College Report

-The Swarthmore registrar uses the paper method for the Common App College Report (used to be called "registrar report").
+The Swarthmore registrar uses the paper method for the Common App College Report or the Coalition Application Transfer Report.
 We do not use the online method through Common App.
+If you do not have a paper College Report form, find one online -- be sure to use the most current version because the form changes from year to year.

-Keep in mind that transcripts do not need to accompany the College Report in its paper version.
+Transcripts should be separate: Keep in mind that transcripts do not need to accompany the College Report.
 It is fine for you to request transcripts separately and have them sent separately from the college report.

 The Transfer Mid-Term Report